equilibrium-eosdt/eosdt-js/README.md

 $ npm install @eosdt/eosdt-js
 ```

-Use service module `Connector` to initiate one of four functional modules (`Positions`, `Governance`, `Liquidator` or `Balances`). `Connector` requires address of node that would process transactions and an array of private keys, used to sign transactions.
+Use service module `Connector` to initiate one of four functional modules (`Positions`, `Governance`, `Liquidator` or `Balances`). `Connector` uses EOS node address and an array of private keys.
+Transactions would be signed with given keys and sent to blockchain through given node.

 ```Javascript
 const { EosdtConnector } = require("@eosdt/eosdt-js")